karkman/MetagenomeCourse2019/MetagenomePart1.md

 cp /wrk/antkark/shared/Metagenomics2019data.tar.gz .
 ```

-The md5 sum for the file is `XX`.
+The md5 sum for the file is `2d86933b525034dcdcddf9592bc0e05c`.
 Check that the md5 sum of the file you downloaded matches with this.

 ```
 md5sum Metagenomics2019data.tar.gz